Small tropical gift shop with colorful decorations and plants outside.

 Islamorada’s Hurricane Monument at mile marker 81.8 commemorates the more than 400 people who perished in the 1935 Labor Day hurricane.
 Ceremonies are held here on the solemn anniversary of the storm and on other important days such as Memorial Day.

-This route is a favorite for guests of resorts including the Islander, Cheeca Lodge and The Moorings Village, among others.
+This route is a favorite of guests at resorts including the Islander, Cheeca Lodge, The Moorings Village, and Pines & Palms, among others.
 It provides access to the popular Morada Way Arts and Cultural District, widely known for its Third Thursday Art Walk evening events that take place year-round.

 Cafe signpost with directions under a clear blue sky.